-Visualize the data transmitted from transport vehicles – their routes, fuel consumption, drivers’ performance, etc. The insights derived from this data could make the transportation industry more efficient, sustainable, and safer.
+Visualize the data transmitted from transport vehicles – their routes, fuel consumption, drivers' performance, etc. The insights derived from this data could make the transportation industry more efficient, sustainable, and safer.
 Similarly, the data generated from telecom towers could help map gaps in data connectivity, enabling telecom companies to improve their services.
-The data generated from consumer appliances could help manufacturers understand real world usage insights and thus design better products.
-Together, the data collected and analyzed from disparate sources in real time can help build cities that consume less energy, offer higher quality of life, and support innovation.
+The data generated from consumer appliances could help manufacturers understand real-world usage insights and thus design better products.
+Together, the data collected and analyzed from disparate sources in real-time can help build cities that consume less energy, offer a higher quality of life, and support innovation.

-eGovernance – The pre-requisite to build smart cities
+eGovernance – The pre-requisite to building smart cities

 eGovernance, or the use of information and communication technology to deliver government services, nurtures a transparent, productive and efficient form of governance that improves the quality of life and bolsters the economy.
 While barriers to efficient e-governance are many, social media, mobility, analytics and cloud technologies can make all the difference.
 Notably, since we live in a connected economy, the benefits of e-governance shall not remain restricted to the 100 smart cities that are to be built within the next few years but will percolate to other urban areas and even rural areas.
 That is why I believe that technology is the great equalizer that India needs.